-From 1 April 2019, the Australian Government will introduce new rules to help make private health insurance simpler, and make it easier for people to choose the cover that best suits them.more
+From 1 April 2019, the Australian Government introduced new rules to help make private health insurance simpler, and make it easier for people to choose the cover that best suits them.more

-From 1 April 2019, the Australian Government will introduce new rules to help make private health insurance simpler, and make it easier for people to choose the cover that best suits them.
+From 1 April 2019, the Australian Government introduced new rules to help make private health insurance simpler, and make it easier for people to choose the cover that best suits them.

 Private health insurers have one year, from 1 April 2019, to introduce these new tiers.
 If you have an existing health insurance policy, your policy will change to fit into one of the new tiers between now and 1 April 2020.
 Insurers sent you personalised information about how these changes affect your policy.

 To ensure they comply with these new tiers, private health insurers will need to place current policies into one of these tiers—Gold, Silver, Bronze or Basic.
 Your insurer will tell you where your policy has been placed, and whether any changes have been made to policies to align with the new tiers.